Adulting may be tough, but it doesn’t have to be boring. I’m here to provide travel advice when you want to go and delicious recipe for when you stay!

 So what’s your thing?

 Our thing is living life actively.
-Choosing to not get sucked into the grind that feels like is always about to engulf your entire life.
+Choosing to not get sucked into the grind that feels like it’s about to engulf your life.
 To working hard AND fitting in travel, and to eating well even on a budget.
 We’re about figuring out how to chase your dreams and get the laundry done.
 You know, adulting.
 But adulting well.

 Who are you anyway?